justwriteclick/docslikecode/_learn/01-sphinx-python-rtd.md

   caption: "Python and Sphinx"
 ---

 Sphinx works with either major versions of Python active today, Python 2 and Python 3.
-Python 3 is the current and recommended version.
+Python 3 is the current and recommended version, and Python 2 is an unsupported Python version.
 Sphinx is a documentation tool that creates HTML, CSS, and JavaScript files from [ReStructured](http://docutils.sourceforge.net/rst.html) text files.

-In case you need both versions, this tutorial walks through both on a Mac.
-Refer to the [Downloads on the Python site](https://www.python.org/downloads/windows/) for Windows.
+In case you need both versions, refer to the [Downloads on the Python site](https://www.python.org/downloads/).

+## Prerequisites

+* MacOS or a Linux-based environment in which to install Python.
+* Homebrew installed on MacOS.
+Get installation instructions from https://brew.sh/.

-#### Installing Python 2.7.x on Mac
+## Installing Python 3.x

+You want the latest version of Python 3 available.

-1. Open a terminal and use `brew` to install Python 2.7.x.
+1. Open a terminal and use `brew` to install the latest Python 3.x (currently 3.7).

     ```
-    brew install python@2
-    ```

-#### Installing Python 3.x

-You also want the latest version of Python 3 available.

-1. Open a terminal and use brew to install the latest Python 3.x (currently 3.7).

-    ```
     brew install python
     ```

-#### Verifying Python 2 and Python 3
+### Verifying the Python installation

 1. Open a terminal.
-1. Verify that Python 2 is correctly installed.

-    ```
-    python2.7 -V
-    ```
-    Expected output for August 2018:
-    ```
-    Python 2.7.15
-    ```
 1. Verify that Python 3 is correctly installed.

     ```
-    python3.7 -V
-    ```
-    Expected output for August 2018:
-    ```
-    Python 3.7.0
-    ```

-1. Check the version set as the default version, the version of Python that is executed when you simply enter `python`.
-The default version of Python remains a Python 2.7 version.

-    ```
     python -V
     ```
-    Expected output for August 2018:
+    Expected output for February 2020:
     ```
-    Python 2.7.15
+    Python 3.7.6
     ```

 ## Set Up Virtual Environment